SonjaTapio/SonjaTapio.github.io/index.md

 ## Projects

-In October 2023, I successfully launched my first GitHub page as part of the course 'Command Line Tools for Linguists.'
-You can find out more about the course [here](https://github.com/SonjaTapio/cmdline-course.git).
+In October 2023, I successfully launched my first GitHub webpage as part of the course 'Command Line Tools for Linguists.'
+For more information, please click [here](https://github.com/SonjaTapio/SonjaTapio.github.io.git).

 ## Misc.